kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- The system has to return video views count for a time period
 		- GetViewsCount becomes an action, while videoId, start and end time become input parameters.
 		``getViewsCount(videoId, startTime, endTime)``
-		- if we want to retrieve count not only for video views, but for likes and dislikes, we
+		- if we want to retrieve count not only for video views, but for likes and dislikes, we can introduce `eventType` parameter ``getCount(videoId, eventType, startTime, endTime) where eventType is enum of view/like/dislike/share``
+		- if we want our API return not just count statistics, but also for sum and average

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1MzY2NTg1Niw0NjQ2Mzk0ODNdfQ==
+eyJoaXN0b3J5IjpbMjQ0NjA1NTUxLDQ2NDYzOTQ4M119
 -->